 Severn Estuary Strategy

-- update & streamline the 2001 Severn Estuary Strategy;
+- Update and streamline the 2001 Severn Estuary Strategy;

-The consultation period ran for 6 weeks, starting on 22nd September and ending on 3rd November.
+The consultation period ran for six weeks starting on 22nd September and ending on 3rd November.

 In 2001, the Partnership produced the first Severn Estuary Strategy.
 Whilst the 2001 Strategy aimed to “bring together all those involved in the development, management and use of the estuary within a framework which encourages the integration of their interests and responsibilities to achieve common objective”, this was reviewed in the context of new and emerging policies and developments in the marine and coastal sector.
 The Partnership has developed a revised and streamlined Strategy for 2016.